"Liberation Day"

 facility, the Southwestern Tracking Station.
 I wonder if this is

-the same facility that the resistance sent their message for
+the same facility from which the resistance sent their message for

 help from other extraterrestrials in